jimfinnis/DiamondApparatus/README.md

 ### diamond version
 Will print the current version number and name, and exit.

+### diamond check
+Just checks to see if the server is alive, silently exiting with return code 0 if it is and failing with return code 1 if not.
+Useful in scripts.
+The server also does this, so two servers don't run.

 ## Special topics
 The server publishes several special topics to which other programs can subscribe.
 These are: